-For exposures to the Republic of Slovenia, a buffer rate of 0.5% shall be applied for the period from 31 December 2023 to 31 December 2024, and from 31 January 2025 a buffer rate of 1%.
+For exposures to the Republic of Slovenia, a buffer rate of 1% shall be applied from 1 January 2025.
 For credit exposures to other countries, a buffer rate shall be applied, which shall be determined and published by the designated authorities of those countries on their websites.
 The buffer rates for countries that are part of the EEA are listed on the ESRB website.
 For some countries that are not part of the EEA, the buffer rates are published on the BIS website.